jwl-7/c0de_gr1nd/python_explanations/spreadsheet_encoding.md

 # Compute the Spreadsheet Column Encoding
-Spreadsheets often use an alphabetical encoding of the successive columns.
-Specifically, columns are identified by "A", "B", "C",..., "X", "Y", "Z", "AA", "AB",..., "ZZ", "AAA", "AAB",....

-Implement a function that converts a spreadsheet column id to the corresponding integer, with "A" corresponding to 1.
+Convert a spreadsheet column id to the corresponding integer.
+'A' corresponds to 1.

 ## Examples
 ```